puppetma4ster/koyane-framework/README.md

 ```

-**Koyane** is a modular framework for generating, editing, and analyzing wordlists, designed for password cracking and ethical security testing.
+**Koyane** is a modular framework for generating, editing, finding, and analyzing wordlists, designed for password cracking and ethical security testing.
 The project is named after *Ame-no-Koyane*, a kami (deity) in Japanese mythology associated with structure, ritual, and the power of words.

 ---